ibm-cloud-docs/hardware-firewall-shared/bypassing.md

 # Bypassing the Hardware Firewall Rules
 {: #bypassing-the-hardware-firewall-shared-rules}

-To bypass the firewall rules,
+You can bypass the rules of your Hardware Firewall by following the instructions here.
+{: shortdesc}

 1. From your browser, open  [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, go to **Devices > Device List** and click on the firewall protected device you want to bypass.